Nekory23/FUN_Pool_2020/README.md

 All of the subjects are in their respective folders if you want to take a look ^^

+At Epitech Haskell code must comply to a coding style (included in this repository)

 Grade : A